xmos/xcore_iot/doc/tutorials/freertos/application_programming.rst

 - USB stack
 - WiFi connection manager

-Documentation on several software services can be found under the :doc:`Tutorials/FreeRTOS/Software Services<../../reference/rtos_services/index>` section in the SDK documentation pages.
+Documentation on several software services can be found under the :ref:`fwk_rtos-rtos_services` section in the SDK documentation pages.

-These services are all found in the SDK under the path `modules/rtos/sw_services <https://github.com/xmos/xcore_sdk/tree/develop/modules/rtos/sw_services>`_.
+These services are all found in the SDK under the path `modules/rtos/modules/sw_services <https://github.com/xmos/xcore_sdk/tree/develop/modules/rtos/modules/sw_services>`_.

 ***************
 Getting Started